ErpNetDocs/tech/modules/crm/clientcenter/troubleshooting/new-order-is-not-available.md

 Use this page when the **New Order** function is missing or unavailable in Client Center.

-According to the Client Center documentation, order creation is **disabled by default**.
+Order creation is **disabled by default**.
 Before users can create orders, the required JSON settings must be applied in the Client Center website definition.

 ## Check whether New Order is enabled